mayank23/blog/README.md

-# Welcome to my Blog
+# Welcome To My Blog

 <p align="center">
   <img src="https://user-images.githubusercontent.com/1103708/60845620-8767a000-a1a2-11e9-8aa8-50dfdab0033b.png" width="300"/>
 </p>

-Checkout the issues tab to see all blog posts. :smile:
+> Checkout the issues tab to see all blog posts. :smile:

 ## Posts